Natural Gas Shopping Information

-Fixed Price - A fixed price will remain the same, usually for a set period of time.
+Fixed Price - An all-inclusive per Ccf/Mcf/Dth price that will remain the same for at least three billing cycles or the term of the contract, whichever is longer.
+A fixed price will remain the same, usually for a set period of time.
 This will give you certainty that your price will not change during the term of the agreement.
 However, if market prices fall you may have to wait until your contract expires to get a lower price.

 As you shop for natural gas, find out how and for what reasons your price can change, and select a plan that best fits your needs.

 For further information, see Understanding Fixed & Variable Rates.

 When You Choose a Supplier